sarulse/SampleCode/ClientSideCSVParse/README.md

 User interface:

-    An user uploads the file.
+    An user uploads the file

     The file is of the format: Name, Position, Office, Age.

-    Once JavaScript parses the csv file, the results are displayed in a html table format.
+    JavaScript is used to parse the csv file.

+    The results are displayed in a html table format.

 ### Code is Structured as follows: ###